Jomeinvoice

 Loss of the RM50,000 Tax Deduction

-Businesses that fail to implement e-invoicing while eligible may forfeit a valuable incentive.
-MSMEs that implement e-invoicing are entitled to claim a tax deduction of up to RM50,000 per year of assessment on consultation fees and ESG-related expenditure for e-invoice implementation — available from Year of Assessment 2024 to Year of Assessment 2027.
-Non-compliance means losing this deduction while still facing penalty risk.
+MSMEs that implement e-invoicing are entitled to claim a tax deduction of up to RM50,000 per year of assessment on consultation fees and qualifying expenditure for e-invoice implementation — available from Year of Assessment 2024 to Year of Assessment 2027.
+[Budget 2024; LHDN FAQs, Q17, 5 Jan 2026] Non-compliance means losing this deduction while maintaining penalty exposure.

 Supply Chain and Buyer Relationship Risk

-Businesses that cannot issue e-invoices risk losing customers.
-Phase 1 and Phase 2 companies — large enterprises with annual revenues above RM25 million — are legally required to receive valid e-invoices from their suppliers for expense claims and tax deductions.
-Many have already sent vendor notices requiring e-invoice capability as a condition of continued engagement.
-SME suppliers who cannot comply risk:
+Phase 1 and Phase 2 companies — large enterprises above RM25 million in revenue — are legally required to receive valid e-invoices from their suppliers for expense claims.
+Many have already issued vendor notices requiring e-invoice capability as a contract condition.
+SME suppliers who cannot comply risk delayed payments, removal from approved vendor lists, and loss of long-term contracts.

-Banks, financing institutions, and government grant bodies increasingly cross-reference e-invoice data as a proxy for business legitimacy and financial transparency.
-Businesses without a clean e-invoice record may find loan approvals and grant eligibility affected, as lenders and grant assessors are beginning to treat structured digital records as a creditworthiness signal.
+Banks and financing institutions increasingly cross-reference e-invoice records as a proxy for business legitimacy.
+Businesses without clean e-invoice records may find loan approvals and grant eligibility affected as lenders treat structured digital records as a creditworthiness signal.

 What Happens During an LHDN Compliance Review?

-If your business is selected for a compliance review, here is what to expect at each stage.
+If your business is selected for a compliance review, here is the process: [Compliance Review Framework (15 Dec 2025), Sections 4–7]

 1. Selection — LHDN’s analytics flag your business based on risk criteria, complaints, or intelligence